fthiebolt/loradecoder/README.md

-# [neOCampus] dataCOllector: LIVE and OFFLINE data retriever #
+# [neOCampus] loradecoder: LoRaWAN msg decoder #
 ______________________________________________________________

-This app. is responsible to collect data from both live (MQTT) and offline (API) sources.
+This app. is responsible for decoding LoRaWAN messages from the neOCampus LoRaWAN-server.
+It collects raw LoRaWAN frames from LORA_TOPIC, it decodes the payload (extended Cayenne LLC format).
+Once decoded, localized (in conjunction with sensOCampus), the message is (re)published in our MQTT topics to finally get collected from the neOCampus dataCOllector.

 ### Environment variables ###
 When you start this application (see below), you can pass several environment variables: